andybrucenet/ansible-ec2-hadoop-cluster/README.md

 1. *NNBench* - Runs with 1000 files
 <br />
 1. *MRBench* - Runs with 50 jobs.

+While the above is running - you should see the Under Replicated Blocks count go down.
+However, they may never quite reach zero.
+(In the test run I'm documenting as I write this, the block count is stuck at 2.)
+Have the candidate explain why this is so - how many data nodes must be added for the count to go down to zero?

 ## Work with Candidate - PigMix